 SAN FRANCISCO - Shareholders of Zions Bancorp. rejected by an overwhelming margin Friday the company's proposed union with First Security Corp., its Salt Lake City competitor.

-On Friday, only 33% of Zions shareholders approved the transaction, capping a month of escalating tension between the two companies over what had been once been seen as a done deal.
+The vote, in which only 33% of Zions shareholders approved the deal, capped a month of escalating tension between the two companies over what had been once been seen as a done deal.

 "We anticipate working closely with First Security officials&as we bring this matter to a conclusion,'' he said.

 The terms agreed upon by Zions and First Security last June called for Zions stockholders to exchange each of their shares for one share in the post-merger company; First Security stockholders were to get 0.442 share in the combined company for each First Security share.

 But an early March earnings warning by First Security caused its stock to plunge 40%, which in turn prompted Goldman Sachs Group Inc., the investment bank advising Zions, to withdraw its fairness of opinion on the deal.
 Upping the ante, First Security then indicated it would sue Zions for breach of contract if Zions shareholders rejected the deal.